-Alex Satloff, Analyst
+Alex Satloff, Senior Analyst | Planner

 Alexander Satloff, Analyst, joined BJH Advisors during the tail end of his master’s program.
 At BJH, Alexander has worked with a diverse range of clients from around the United States, executing market potential, demand outlook, environmental impact, socioeconomic impact, and cost-benefit analyses.